 the way described on 'how to gamble in Vegas'.

-2013 we had practically everything we paid for refunded.
+everything we paid for refunded.

 SOME resorts are better than others at